 But while family relationships are important, we all know strong families don’t “just happen.”
 Sustaining a marriage and raising children are challenging things to do.
 If we want to have happy homes, we have to work hard to create them.

-One of the best ways to strengthen your family is by studying the common traits shared by successful families.
+One of the best ways to strengthen your family is by studying the common traits and qualities shared by successful families.
 When you understand what a well-functioning family unit looks like, you’ll know what changes you may need to make in your own household.
-Here are some of the most vital traits of healthy families, from a biblical perspective:
+Here are some of the most vital characteristics of healthy families, from a biblical perspective:

 Members of strong families have difficulties, disagreements, trials and troubles just as everyone else does.
 Their lives get frantic.
 They get laid-off and can’t find a new job.
 They struggle to make ends meet.
 Kids and parents butt heads.

-“Many times life doesn’t go as smoothly as you’d like, and it’s commitment that helps carry you through these tough times,” adds Cecil Maranville, manager of the Personal Correspondence Department for COGWA.
+“Many times life doesn’t go as smoothly as you’d like, and it’s commitment that helps carry you through these tough times,” adds Cecil Maranville, a writer in the Personal Correspondence Department for COGWA.
 “This is the kind of commitment that has you still loving your spouse or honoring your parents, when, from a human perspective, you could come up with reasons not to do these things.”